Home | Victoria falls Information | Zimbabwe Currency

 (photo: Victoria Falls Guide)

 In November 2016, the Reserve bank of Zimbabwe started issuing Zimbabwe bond notes (ZWL) as a local currency.
-These are still in circulation but like the previous series of notes are losing value gradually.
+These remained in circulation until Apil 2024.
+However, by this time, they were so scarce, that the electronic equivalent was the preferred form of payment.

 What is the money situation if you are visiting Zimbabwe today?